For a short bio, please refer to the Press Kit. If you’d like more information, below is a longer biographical sketch.

 Like many creative types, Jeff has a ridiculous employment history.
 From the semi-autobiographical short story “Meme” published in Fantastic Stories:

 “There is no such thing as a part time job that is both meaningful and well paid.
 Most aren’t either.
 Including his stints as a gas jockey during high school, Alan Lilly has held nineteen positions in at least seven separate fields, so his expectations are as low as mud.
 Driver, pressman, salesman, waiter, phone rep, cashier — he rarely stays more than twelve months, and several times he’s quit after one shift.

 “He is not a slacker, thief, or troublemaker.
 He’s a musician.
 He has better things to do.”

 In real life, Jeff has also worked in construction and in credit investigation.
-Most recently he is a House Dad Writer Guy, spending a lot of time with the Uncanny X-Men, Ben 10, and 39 Clues (and precious minutes with the work of writers such as Douglas Preston and Nelson DeMille) while finding room for his sixth novel; a seventh novel in collaboration with David Brin; skiing; backpacking; NFL games; South Park; Jethro Tull; and sushi-and-a-movie dates with his wife.
+Most recently he is a House Dad Writer Guy, spending a lot of time with the Uncanny X-Men, Ben 10, and Warriors (as well as stealing rare minutes with the work of writers such as Douglas Preston and Robert Crais) while finding room for his seventh novel; an eighth novel in collaboration with David Brin; skiing; backpacking; NFL games; South Park; Jethro Tull; and sushi-and-a-movie dates with his wife.

 Jeff’s first novel, high concept thriller Plague Year, sold to Ace/Penguin USA after a small bidding war between two publishers and strong interest from a third.
 Plague Year hit stores everywhere in mass market paperback in August 2007.
 The book immediately went to a second printing and is now in its eighth edition.